Contact Tracing

 Spanish Infographic

-Contact tracing can help slow the spread of certain contagious diseases.
+Case investigation and contact tracing can help slow the spread of certain contagious diseases.
 People can take necessary actions to protect their community and can seek vaccination or treatment if they know they were exposed to someone who tested positive for a contagious disease.
-The use of contact tracing in one form or another has existed for most of history to reduce disease transmission by limiting contact with people who have been infected with a contagious disease.
+The use of case investigation and contact tracing in one form or another has existed for most of history to reduce disease transmission.

-Additionally, contact tracing is a way to connect people with support and tools needed to isolate or quarantine (if applicable), monitor symptoms, get tested and help protect themselves and their loved ones.
+Additionally, case investigation and contact tracing are ways to connect people with support and tools needed to isolate or quarantine (if applicable), monitor symptoms, get tested and help protect themselves and their loved ones.

-A North Carolina Contact Tracer may be local or state public health staff working to slow the spread of contagious diseases in North Carolina.
-Contact tracers for most contagious diseases work from the local health department; however, the NCDHHS Division of Public Health also employs a contact tracing team to increase the number of contact tracers, handle particular diseases, and offer backup support for outbreak response.
+Outreach to case patients and their close contacts may be performed by local or state public health staff working to slow the spread of contagious diseases in North Carolina.
+Most staff responding to contagious diseases work from the local health department; however, NCDHHS Division of Public Health staff, including members of the state-sponsored NC Public Health Outreach Team, may also support this outreach.

 Double check that the text, email or phone call is coming from one of the numbers or addresses above.
 If you in doubt, please call your local health department to confirm.

-The NC Contact Tracer will always start by introducing themselves and stating that they are calling about a public health matter.
+A person making public health outreach for communicable diseases will always start by introducing themselves and stating that they are calling about a public health matter.
+They will not name the disease that they are calling about until after verifying identity.
 They will ask for some information to verify that they are speaking with the correct person, but they never ask for your Social Security Number, bank or credit card numbers, any other financial information.
 If you are asked for this information, please hang up and call your local health department to report the incident.
 If you believe that you have been the victim of a scam, contact the Attorney General’s Consumer Protection Division online or at 1-877-5-NO-SCAM.

 If you have questions about COVID-19 and would like to talk to someone immediately, please call your local health department or the NC Public Health Outreach Team at 1-844-628-7223 from 8am to 6pm.